cblurry/CLIMenu/README.md

 # CLIMenu
-C++ class intended to facilitate setting up a menu of command line options when starting a program
+C++ class intended to facilitate setting up the command line options of a program.